Jericho/ZoomNet/README.md

 var clientSecret = "... your client secret ...";
 var authorizationCode = "... the code that Zoom issued when you added the OAuth app to your account ...";
-var redirectUri = "... the URI you have configured when setting up your OAuth app ..."; // Please note that Zoom sometimes accepts a null value and sometimes rejects it with a 'Redirect URI mismatch' error var connectionInfo = new OAuthConnectionInfo(clientId, clientSecret, authorizationCode,
+var redirectUri = "... the URI you have configured when setting up your OAuth app ..."; // Please note that Zoom sometimes accepts a null value and sometimes rejects it with a 'Redirect URI mismatch' error var connectionInfo = OAuthConnectionInfo.WithAuthorizationCode(clientId, clientSecret, authorizationCode,
     (newRefreshToken, newAccessToken) =>
     {
         /*